refaktor/rye-website/content/meet_rye/basics/functions.md

 ## Rye functions

 Functions are like any other Rye values.
 You create them by calling a function.
-The most common is the builitn function *fn*.
+The most common is the built-in function *fn*.
 It takes two arguments, a block of arguments and a block of code.

 It returns a function value which we assign to a word using a set-word, like any other value.